tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

    T =  \frac{S(M, L G)}{8 \; \tau}

+The test passes if the measured throughput matches with the reference throughput within a relative tolerance of 0.1.
+This tolerance is needed to account for the transient behavior at the beginning of the simulation (e.g., CQI feedback is only available after a few subframes) as well as for the accuracy of the estimator of the average throughput performance over the chosen simulation time (0.04s).
+We note that a lower value of the tolerance can be achieved by making each test case running longer simulations; we chose not to do this in order to keep the total execution time of this test suite as low as possible in spite of the high number of test cases.

 Proportional Fair scheduler performance
 ---------------------------------------

-This system test program creates different test cases with a single eNB, using the Proportional Fair (PF) scheduler, and several UEs, all having the same Radio Bearer specification.
+The test suite ``lte-pf-ff-mac-scheduler`` creates different test cases with a single eNB, using the Proportional Fair (PF) scheduler, and several UEs, all having the same Radio Bearer specification.
 The test cases are grouped in two categories in order to evaluate both the performance in terms of adaptation to channel condition and from fairness perspective.

 In the first category of test cases, the UEs are all placed at the same distance from the eNB, and hence all placed in order to have the same SINR.
 Different test cases are implemented by using a different SINR value and a different number of UEs.
 The test consists on checking that the obtained throughput performance matches with the known reference throughput up to a given tolerance.
 The expected behavior of the PF scheduler when all UEs have the same SNR is that each UE should get an equal fraction of the throughput obtainable by a single UE when using all the resources.
 We calculate the reference throughput value by dividing the throughput achievable by a single UE at the given SNR by the total number of UEs.
 Let :math:`\tau` be the TTI duration, :math:`B` the transmission bandwidth configuration in number of RBs, :math:`M` the modulation and coding scheme in use at the given SINR and :math:`S(M, B)` be the transport block size as defined in [TS36.213]_.
 The reference throughput :math:`T` achieved by each UE is calculated as